agrawal-deepak/kafka-python/README.md

-#### kafka-python

-## The purpose of this project is to consume messages from Kafka Topic(input_topic), convert the timestamp column from Europe/Berlin timezone to UTC timezone and send the corrected messages to another Kafka Topic(output_topic).
+# The purpose of this project is to consume messages from Kafka Topic(input_topic), convert the timestamp column from Europe/Berlin timezone to UTC timezone and send the corrected messages to another Kafka Topic(output_topic).

 Below are the steps to reproduce the solution on your local machine:

 - Clone this repository to any folder on your machine: git clone https://github.com/agrawal-deepak/kafka-python.git
 - cd kafka-python/